chrisJoyceDS/stocks_vs_bonds/README.md

 #### Data Cleaning and Preprocessing:
 - Complete data cleaning and handling missing values, if any.
 - Ensure consistency in data formats and resolve any data quality issues.
+- Create Classes/Methods to check database data and update
+- Capture more asset classes and market indicators
+- Update Database to house more data
 #### Data Exploration and Visualization:
 - Continue the exploratory data analysis (EDA) to gain insights into the stock data.
 - Create more visualizations to understand the relationships between different stock attributes.